| Conservation News | Keep-Earth-Beautiful |

 ![]() |

 An average person can go nearly two months without eating.
-But less than a week without water could kill you. |
+But less than a week without water could kill you! |

 Answers: 1.
-Some 80% of the Earth is covered by water or ice.
+Some 80% of the Earth is covered by water / ice.
 Only about 20% is dry land.
 2. 97.5% of the water on earth is salty ocean and 1.5% is frozen.
 The remaining 1% is available to meet human needs.
 3. If you're an adult, your body contains about 40 quarts or 10 gallons of water.
 4. A man's body is 60-65% water.
 A woman's is 50-60% water.
 The human brain is about 75% water.
 5. Muscle tissue contains a large amount of water.
 Fat tissues contain virtually no water.
 Men tend to have more muscle as a percentage of body weight while women have more fat.
 6. You lose 2.5 to 3 quarts of water per day through normal elimination, sweating and breathing.
 If you exercise or live in a humid climate, you may lose another quarter.
 7. It has zero calories and zero sugar, but a good drink of water can reduce hunger.
 Water also helps your body metabolize stored fats, helps maintain proper muscle tone, and helps rid the body of wastes.
 8. Lawn sprinkling uses the most water outdoors.
 Inside, toilets use the most, with an average of 27 gallons per person per day.
 Laundry averages 17 gallons per person per day and showers 14 gallons.
 9. Typically, less than 1% of the treated drinking water, produced by utilities is actually consumed by people.
 Most goes for lawns, showers, and tubs, toilets, etc. 10.
 75% 11.
 80% 12.
 95% 13.
 76% 14.
 80% 15.
 1 liter of water weighs 1 kg 1 gallon = 3.78 liter 1 gallon of water = 3.78 kg 1 kg = 1000 gram 1 European pound = 500 gram 1 American pound = 453 gram 1 European ton = 1000 kg 1 American ton = 906 kg How much water does a human need?
 Every day a human loses water through your breath, perspiration, urine and bowel movements.
 For a human body to function properly, humans must replenish their water supply by consuming beverages and foods that contain water.
 There are different ways to calculate humans water needs.
 A) Replacement: The average urine output for adults is about 1.5 liters (6.3 cups) a day.
 You lose close to an additional liter of water a day through breathing, sweating and bowel movements.
 Food usually accounts for 20 percent of your total fluid intake, so if you consume 2 liters of water or other beverages a day (a little more than 8 cups) along with your normal diet, you will typically replace the lost fluids.
-8 8-ounce glasses of water a day.
-Another way to water intake is the "8 x 8 rule" — drink eight 8-ounce glasses of water a day (about 1.9 liters).
+Eight 8-ounce glasses of water a day.
+Another way to water intake is the "8 x 8 rule" - drink eight 8-ounce glasses of water a day (about 1.9 liters).
 The rule could also be stated, "drink eight 8-ounce glasses of fluid a day," as all fluids count toward the daily total.
 Though the approach isn't supported by scientific evidence, many people use this basic rule as a guideline for how much water and other fluids to drink.
 Recommendation: Men consume roughly 3 liters (about 13 cups) of total beverages a day and women consume 2.2 liters (about 9 cups) of total beverages a day.
 You should drink enough fluid so that you rarely feel thirsty and produce 1.5 liters (6.3 cups) or more of colorless or slightly yellow urine a day.
 The amount of water a human needs can vary: Human need to modify their total fluid intake depending on how active they are, the climate they live in, their health status, and if they are pregnant or breast-feeding.
 Work outs: If humans exercise or engage in any activity that makes them sweat, they need to drink extra water to compensate for the fluid loss.
 An extra 400 to 600 milliliters (about 1.5 to 2.5 cups) of water should suffice for short bouts of exercise, but intense exercise lasting more than an hour (for example, running a marathon) requires more fluid intake.
 How much additional fluid humans need depends on how much they sweat during exercise, how long they exercise and the type of activity they are engaged in.
 During long bouts of intense exercise, it's best to use a sports drink that contains sodium, as this will help replace sodium lost in sweat and reduce the chances of developing hyponatremia, which can be life-threatening.
 Additionally, humans need to continue to replace fluids after they are finished exercising.
 Weather changes water need: Hot or humid weather can make humans sweat and require additional intake of fluid.
 Heated indoor air also can cause human skin to lose moisture during wintertime.
 Further, altitudes greater than 8,200 feet (2,500 meters) may trigger increased urination and more rapid breathing, which use up more of a human's fluid reserves.
 Sickness or health conditions: Signs of illnesses, such as fever, vomiting and diarrhea, cause a human body to lose additional fluids.
-In these cases humans should drink more water and may even need oral rehydration solutions, such as Gatorade, Powerade or CeraLyte.
+In these cases humans should drink more water and may even need oral re-hydration solutions.
 More fluid is needed if a human has a bladder infections or urinary tract stones.
 Heart failure and some types of kidney, liver and adrenal diseases may impair human excretion of water and even require that a human limits its fluid intake.
 If you are pregnant or breast-feeding: Women who are expecting or breast-feeding need additional fluids to stay hydrated.
 Large amounts of fluid are used especially when nursing.
 Pregnant women should drink 2/3 gallon of fluids daily and women who breast-feed consume 3/4 gallon of fluids a day.
-Water Conservation: Every Drop Counts |
+Water Conservation: Every Drop Counts! |

 ![]() |